Oregon Health & Science University Knight Cancer Institute

 Dr. Alan Sandler is division chief of hematology/medical oncology at Knight Cancer Institute and a longtime leader in the field.

-The team is headed by Alan Sandler, M.D., division chief, Hematology/Medical Oncology, and an internationally renowned investigator in therapeutic clinical trials dedicated to lung cancer therapies.
-Sandler actually served as lead investigator on the clinical trials for two drugs – Gemzar (gemcitabine) and Avastin (bevacizumab) – that have emerged as industry standards for cancer care.
+Sandler is an internationally known investigator in therapeutic clinical trials dedicated to lung cancer therapies.
+He served as lead investigator on clinical trials for two drugs — gemcitabine and bevacizumab — that became industry standards in cancer care.